 Hulu Business Model

 Initially, Hulu was offering a free limited version of its content, which is not available now.
-Hulu needed a significant subscription model to stand apart, so it started charging for restricted content from 2010.
+Hulu needed a significant subscription business model to stand apart, so it started charging for restricted content from 2010.
 The company officially launched the subscription model on 17 November 2010, under its Hulu Plus branding.
 Later the number of content has increased yet the service remained with an advertising-supported model.
 The company has been providing a subscription-based model since 2016, which enables the company to offer an ad-free service.
 Hulu made a partnership with Yahoo and moved some of its content to Yahoo View, which is no longer available.
 For many years, users of other streaming services have been able to watch videos offline.
 However, Hulu later added that facility to entice viewer experience.
 Viewers can download up to 25 videos across five different devices which they can watch within 30 days.
 Nonetheless, the real charm of the service manifests in its accelerated accessibility of popular TV shows, which it brings onto its platform within 24 hours or less to the actual broadcast time.

 Hulu’s latest move is Hulu + Live TV, launched on 3 May 2017, is a streaming service that allows subscribers to watch on-demand and live TV programs covering more than 60 channels, including local news, sports, Discovery, and many more.
 It also includes feeds from NBC, ABC, CBS, The CW, and Fox – plus, NBCUniversal based cable channels.
 Hulu + Live TV is available at $54.99 per month as of February 2020, after a recent price hike from $44.99 per month.